loosewheel/lwscratch/readme.txt

 		an inventory (chest) immediately in front of the robot, if it can fit.

+	If followed by a text or variable item
+		Moves one of the inventory items named in the text or variable's value from the robot's storage into an inventory (chest) immediately in front of the robot, if it can fit.

 	If followed by a blank space
 		Moves everything from the robot's storage into an inventory (chest) immediately in front of the robot, or as much as can fit.